Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 The default AI classifiers are sufficient for most content safety needs.
 However, you might need to screen for terms that are specific to your use case.

-You can create custom lists of terms to use with the Text API.
+You can create blocklists of terms to use with the Text API.
 The following steps help you get started.

 The below fields must be included in the url: